Malleable Coding with Fixed Reuse: Technological Motivations

+Our study of malleable coding is primarily motivated by several kinds of information technology infrastructures where there is a separation between terminals used to process information and storage devices used to store information.
+Many such systems store frequently-updated documents having versions whose contents differ only slightly \cite{BobbarjungJD2006,PolicroniadesP2004,BurnsSL2003,SuelM2003}.
+Moreover, old versions need not be preserved.
+Correlations among versions differentiates malleable coding from write-efficient memories \cite{AhlswedeZ1989}, where messages are assumed independent.

-In information technology infrastructures, there is often a separation between computer hosts used to process information and storage devices used to store information.
-Storage area networks (SAN) and network-attached storage (NAS) are two technologies that transfer data between hosts and storage elements.
-SAN and NAS systems comprise a communication infrastructure for physical connections and a management infrastructure for organizing connections, storage elements, and computers for robust and efficient data transfers \cite{Lala2003,Jepsen2004}.
-Grid computing and distributed storage systems also display similar distributed caching \cite{WangWHPGDK2007,DimakisR2008}.
+Storage area network (SAN) and network-attached storage (NAS) systems comprise a communication infrastructure for physical connections and a management infrastructure for organizing connections, storage elements, and computers for robust and efficient data transfers \cite{Lala2003,Jepsen2004}.
+Grid computing and distributed storage systems have similar distributed caching \cite{WangWHPGDK2007,DimakisR2008}, as do cloud computing systems where the complicated interplay between storage and transmission is even further enhanced \cite{ArmbrustFGJKKLPRSZ2009,RossRJBCMSMUSJGFPZ2011}.
 Even within single computers, updating caches within the memory hierarchy involves data transfers among levels \cite{PattersonH1998}.

-Data may be dynamic, being updated or edited after some time.
-Separate data streams may be generated, but the contents may differ only slightly \cite{BobbarjungJD2006,PolicroniadesP2004,BurnsSL2003,SuelM2003}.
-Moreover, old versions of the stream need not be preserved.
-Examples include the storage of a computer file backup system after a day's work or graded homework in distance learning \cite{GargSLZLWK2005}.
-Correlations among versions differentiates malleable coding from write-efficient memories \cite{AhlswedeZ1989}, where messages are assumed independent; see \cite{VarshneyKG2008a_arXiv} for further contrasts.

-Storage of communication transcripts in email hosting services such as GMail provides another area where different versions of snippets of text are stored in one common access point.
-The problem there is made more interesting by the presence of a large number of users who have created different modifications of original shared sources.
-We do not deal with such problems explicitly.

-Systems such as SAN and NAS have complicated interplays between storage and transmission.
-Current technological trends in transmission and storage technologies show that transmission capacity has grown more slowly than disk storage capacity \cite{WangWHPGDK2007}.
-Hence ``new'' representation symbols may be more expensive than ``old'' representation symbols, suggesting that \emph{reuse} may be more economical than \emph{reduce}.
+Current technological trends in transmission and storage technologies show that transmission capacity has grown more slowly than disk storage capacity \cite{ArmbrustFGJKKLPRSZ2009,WangWHPGDK2007}.
+Hence ``new'' representation symbols may be more expensive than ``old'' representation symbols, suggesting that reusing parts of codewords may be more economical than simply reducing their lengths, as in conventional data compression.

-Recent advances in biotechnology have demonstrated storage of artificial messages in the DNA of living organisms \cite{WongWF2003}; such systems provide another motivating application.
-Certain biotechnical editing costs correspond to the malleability costs defined for fixed reuse, as detailed in \cite{VarshneyKG2008a_arXiv}.